Welcome to today's edition of the Rush 24-7 podcast.

 We just keep an annual total.

-Because we don't go wall to wall with that.
+We're over $3 million $3 million is less than three hours because we don't go wall to wall with that.

-I mean, I I do not sit there all three hours and just throw the phone number to you.
+I mean, I do not sit there all three hours and just throw the phone number to you.

 We do the rest of the program at the same time.